 While limited, some options exist to help pay for child care.
 Some child care providers offer a sliding fee scale based on income, and the Working Connections subsidy program may be an option for families with low incomes.

 Short-term assistance with paying for child care may be available for you or someone you know who lives in Whatcom County:

 - If you are experiencing a medical emergency, loss of wages, or other unexpected hardship

 - If you have no other financial resources or child care alternatives and continuity of care is threatened

-- If you live in Whatcom or Skagit County
+- If you live in Whatcom County

 To apply, call or visit to talk with program staff and fill out an application.
 Upon approval, you will need to obtain billing information and signature from a licensed child care provider.
 Approved payments will be made directly to the child care provider.

 Call (360) 734-8396 ext 227 and ask to speak to someone about emergency child care vouchers or email email@example.com.